 Early History of the Birkbey family

 This web page shows only a small excerpt of our Birkbey research.
-Another 217 words (16 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbey History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1510, 1600 and 1487 are included under the topic Early Birkbey History in all our PDF Extended History products and printed products wherever possible.

 Birkbey Spelling Variations

 Anglo-Norman names are characterized by a multitude of spelling variations.
 When the Normans became the ruling people of England in the 11th century, they introduced a new language into a society where the main languages of Old and later Middle English had no definite spelling rules.
 These languages were more often spoken than written, so they blended freely with one another.
 Contributing to this mixing of tongues was the fact that medieval scribes spelled words according to sound, ensuring that a person's name would appear differently in nearly every document in which it was recorded.
 The name has been spelled Birkby, Berkby, Beckby, Bickby, Birkbie, Birkbee, Bickbie, Burkby, Burkbie, Birkbye, Birchby, Berchby and many more.

 Early Notables of the Birkbey family (pre 1700)

 More information is included under the topic Early Birkbey Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Birkbey family

 For many English families, the political and religious disarray that plagued their homeland made the frontiers of the New World an attractive prospect.
 Thousands migrated, aboard cramped disease-ridden ships.
 They arrived sick, poor, and hungry, but were welcomed in many cases with far greater opportunity than at home in England.
 Many of these hardy settlers went on to make important contributions to the emerging nations in which they landed.
 Among early immigrants bearing the name Birkbey or a variant listed above were: Samuell Birkby, who settled in Maryland in 1657; Catherine Birkby, who arrived in Maryland in 1654; and John Birkby, who was on record in New York in 1831..